Trying to save a sinking ship

 Saying capitalism needs to be replaced does not make you a communist.
 Summonists are realists and humanists.
 They understand that capitalism is simply too destructive to continue.

-Billions are being invested in propping up the capitalist system.
+In 2009, we wrote: “billions are being invested in propping up the capitalist system.
 Yet, if the foundations on which it stands, are left unchanged, the whole construction is bound to collapse in the future.

 Will the many billions make the system better again?
 What is better?
-Is the idea of better not mistaken?
+Is the idea of better not mistaken?”

 Virtually all the countries in the world have embraced capitalism.
 Do we have to toast to that achievement?
 It should have been clear by now that toasting to it would be a sign of bad taste.
 Capitalism has led to too many people being left out in the cold or being victims of violence.